 As my girls and I walked around Famosa Slough on a clear November day, we realized that we still had a couple of hours before picking my husband up from work.
-So we decided to go to Shoreline Park over on Shelter Island at San Diego Bay.
+So we decided to go to Shoreline Park on Shelter Island at San Diego Bay.
 We have been coming here for years!

 I love to watch the boats in San Diego Bay.
 But there are so many other things to pay attention to over here, for instance, observing the jets take off and land over on Naval Air Station North Island/ Coronado or shorebird’s dive-bombing into the bay.
 On a clear day, you can see the Coronado Islands of Mexico (Islas Coronado.)